michaellomuscio/RHigh/README.md

 I have used this package with high school students in on-level statistics, AP Statistics, Data Science, and Introduction to Machine Learning courses.
 After a brief introduction to R, they were able to navigate it quite well.
 The simplicity of the structure of the RHigh functions helped make the transition to using R in the classroom relatively smooth.

+# How to install the package
+I am working on getting the package added to CRAN.
+In the meantime, you can use the package by downloading the package file ____ and then directly installing and loading it in R. Here are the steps broken down.
+1. Download this file RHigh_0.0.0.9000.tar
+2. In R, run this command to install the package `install.packages("path-to-where-you-saved-the-file/RHigh_0.0.0.9000.tar.gz", repos = NULL)`
+3. In R, run this command to load the package `library(RHigh)`

+Once you follow these steps, the package will be loaded, and you can begin calling and utilizing the RHigh functions.

 # What functions are currently in the RHigh package?

 Right now, the package contains functions that generate basic confidence intervals and perform basic hypothesis tests.
 I will continue to add more functions, and any suggestions or collaboration are welcome.